mholling/nswtopo/README.markdown

 If possible, the use of Batik is recommended as it produces nicer results.
 In particular, it scales up the low-resolution vegetation and shaded-relief layers to produce nice, smooth variations.
 (On the other hand, Inkscape renders large, blocky pixels when rendering the vegetation and shaded-relief layers.
 This looks somewhat strange and could suggest more accuracy in the vegetation layer than in fact exists.
 Inkscape also renders some area elements incorrectly.)

+If you are building a large map and encounter an `OutOfMemory` error, this means that Batik needs more more memory while rendering the map.
+You can fix this by adding your own [memory flags](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/java.html) to the java call.
+For example, to use 2Gb (2048Mb) of memory (the largest my java installation would allow), specify the following in your configuration file:

+    java: java -Xmx2048M

 Suggested Workflow for Rogaining Maps
 =====================================